Operation Winter (South Africa)

-History
+Preparations

-South Africa was one of the few countries to provide support for Rhodesia following the white minority government's illegal Unilateral Declaration of Independence in November 1965.
+South Africa was one of the few countries to provide support for Rhodesia following the white minority government's Unilateral Declaration of Independence in November 1965.
 During the Rhodesian Bush War the South African government funded much of Rhodesia's counter-insurgency effort and sent thousands of SADF and South African Police personnel to fight with the Rhodesian forces.

+South Africa developed plans for Rhodesian special forces personnel to be absorbed into the SADF well before the end of the Rhodesian Bush War.
+It is not known when South Africa first approached the Rhodesian government on this issue, but the historian Louis Bester has written that this must have been in 1977 or 1978.
+In the late 1970s the commander of the South African Special Forces, Major General Fritz Loots, approved the construction of new barracks at Durban and Phalaborwa to accommodate former Rhodesian special forces personnel.
+These facilities were almost complete by the time the Bush War ended.

+Transfer of Rhodesians to South Africa

 Ahead of the transition to black majority rule in what was to become Zimbabwe, the SADF initiated a program to recruit mainly white members of the Rhodesian counter-insurgency units that was designated Operation Winter.
-This was led by Major General Fritz Loots, the commander of the South African Special Forces.
+This was led by Loots.
 Loots travelled to Rhodesia shortly before the transition to recruit Rhodesian special forces and intelligence personnel.
+Members of the Rhodesian Special Air Service Regiment received offers from the SADF in November and December 1979.

 There have been allegations that the British and United States governments provided support for Operation Winter, and American transport aircraft may have carried Rhodesian personnel to South Africa.
+The British Special Air Service and representatives from British security companies approached some Rhodesian SAS personnel.
+The Israel Defence Force was also interested in recruiting Rhodesian SAS personnel but none came across due to the differing languages and environment.